ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain.
-Cloudy, with a high near 38.
-West wind around 22 mph, with gusts as high as 39 mph.
-Chance of precipitation
+         <h3>This Afternoon</h3>Cloudy.
+High near 38, with temperatures falling to around 36 in the afternoon.
+West wind around 22 mph, with gusts as high
-         is 30%.<br></div>
+         as 39 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Mostly cloudy.
-Low around 27, with temperatures rising to around 29 overnight.
+Low around 27, with temperatures rising to around 30 overnight.
 West northwest wind 10 to 21 mph, with gusts
          as high as 37 mph.<br></div>
    </p>
    <p>